 Caroline: “Hopefully not,” Caroline replies with a smile at the dough-bellied sergeant.
 “I just heard there was some terrible accident with some family friends.
 A bunch of high school girls?”

-GM: “Yeah, six.
+GM: “Yeah, seven.
 Brought ’em in in not too long ago.”
 The sergeant gives an exaggerated sigh that doesn’t dim his smile.
 “Such a shame when we have to bring in pretty girls.”

 Caroline: “Hopefully not for anything they’re at fault for,” Caroline inquires lightly.
 “I heard there was an accident.”